 4) How should we prepare for ASI if it’s hypothetical?

-By building governance today: human oversight, data controls, evaluation, and transparency.
+By building governance today: human oversight, data controls, evaluation, transparency, and incident playbooks.
 These muscles are valuable regardless of speed to AGI vs ASI.

 5) What are the biggest risks right now?